vatssumedha/KlistApi/README.md

 # KListApi – Fluent DSL for Jetpack Compose Lists

-KListApi is a modular, reusable list rendering API written in Kotlin using Jetpack Compose.
-It allows you to build powerful list screens using a clean, fluent DSL.
+KListApi is a Kotlin-based modular and reusable API for building list-based UIs using Jetpack Compose.
+It introduces a fluent DSL-style syntax that allows developers to define padding, headers, sections, clickable events, and animations for list content with ease and clarity.

 ---

 ## Features

-- Chainable configuration using Kotlin DSL
+- Fluent Kotlin DSL using method chaining
+- Composable integration using `LazyColumn`
-- Supports padding, headers, sections, and click events
+- Configurable padding and header
+- Support for clickable items
-- Works with any data type
+- Support for multiple sections with headers
-- Optional dividers and animations
+- Optional item dividers and animations
+- Modular file structure for maintainability
 - Material3 styling support
-- Designed for readability, reusability, and extendability

 ---